Hanoch Albeck: Academic career

 In 1935, Albeck immigrated to Mandatory Palestine where he was appointed as professor and head of the Talmud department at the Hebrew University in Jerusalem, a position he held for 25 years.

 Albeck, a religiously observant Jew, published a number of books in Hebrew and German on rabbinical literature, including "Introduction to the Mishna", "Studies in Baraita and Tosephta", "Introduction to the Talmuds", and others.
 In addition, he published numerous articles in the journal Tarbiẕ.
 Albeck also wrote a simple and concise commentary on the Mishna, appending longer footnotes at the ends of each volume.
 Pinchas Kehati sometimes quotes this work in his own commentary on the Mishna.
 While the vocalization (niqqud), vocalized by Hanoch Yelon, received special attention in Albeck's edition, the text did not, and therefore Albeck's Mishna is not a fully scientific version of the latter.
 Albeck's version was written, both stylistically and in its use of the Vilna text, as a continuation and expansion of the uncompleted earlier work of Hayyim Nahman Bialik.
 Albeck's commentary to the Mishna received wide acclaim, however, Albeck's overall approach to the commentary was criticized by Ephraim Urbach.
-The authorship of the commentary to Seder Nezikin was the subject of controversy, as Dr. Mordehai Margulies claimed he was the author of the commentary and Albeck served as the editor.
+The authorship of the commentary to Seder Nezikin was the subject of controversy, as Dr. Mordecai Margalioth claimed he was the author of the commentary and Albeck served as the editor.
 Following a lawsuit, a compromise was reached in which a notice was put in the newer editions of the commentary acknowledging Margulies' contribution.

 Albeck's teachers include David Zvi Miller and Avigdor Optowitzer.
 His students include Avraham Goldberg and Abraham Joshua Heschel, one of the foremost Jewish thinkers in the 20th century.

 Awards and recognition

-In 1957 it was announced that Albeck was to receive the Israel prize; however, as a matter of principle Albeck refused to accept the award.
+In 1957 it was announced that Albeck was to receive the Israel Prize; however, as a matter of principle Albeck refused to accept the award.

 In 1959 Albeck was elected as a member of the Israel Academy of Sciences and Humanities.

 In 1969 Albeck was awarded the Bialik Prize for Jewish thought.